 Found the flights you want are bookable through Qatar Privilege Club?
 Now, it's time to transfer enough points to actually book the flights.
 Follow the same process as mentioned earlier when you made your initial transfer to be able to search on Qatar's site.

 This time, just calculate how many more miles you'll need to book your flights and complete the transfer.
-It should be instant from Amex, Capital One, and Chase to your British Airways account, while it may take 1-2 days for transfers from Citi to Qatar.
+All transfers are usually instant, but it may take 1-2 days for transfers from Citi to Qatar.

 Step 5: Book Your Flights with Qatar